 The Democratic Republic of Congo is a country in Central Africa known by several names: the DRC, DR Congo, Congo-Kinshasa or simply the Congo.
 Expats considering moving to the DRC may picture gorillas or chimpanzees and the lush Congo Rainforest (which is the world's second-largest rainforest after the Amazon).
 New arrivals soon realise that life here has much to offer.

 As Africa’s second-largest country, the DR Congo boasts an area greater than France, Germany, Norway, Spain and Sweden combined.
 A simple glance at a map does not do justice to the DRC’s diversity of environments, natural resources and cultures.

 The DRC is famous for its mineral wealth, from cobalt and copper to diamonds and gold.
 The mining sector is the economy's biggest attraction to foreign investors, while the growing job market allows expats to find work in a range of sectors from finance to tech.

 The Congo's biodiversity encapsulates jungles, savanna grasslands, mountains and volcanoes, as well as Africa’s Great Lakes region in the east of the country.
 Meanwhile, most expats move to Kinshasa or Lubumbashi, the capital of the southern copper-rich Haut-Katanga province.
 Expats in these cities may find themselves staying in modern accommodation, far removed from the idea of an entirely-jungle environment.

 Kinshasa is the country’s capital and most developed city; as an economic hub, main services and amenities are available.
 Kinshasa hosts several Western-standard medical facilities as well as a handful of international schools.

-The standard of infrastructure across the Democratic Republic of Congo is poor, with the provision of basic services in most towns, including electricity and water, often subject to disruptions, if present at all.
+However, the standard of infrastructure across the Democratic Republic of Congo is poor.
+The provision of basic services in most towns, including electricity and water, is often subject to disruption, if present at all.